What can change your home equity?

 If the market value stays the same, payments toward the loan will generally increase equity.
-Keep in mind these situations:
+Depending what different lenders offer, keep in mind these situations:

-- If allowed, extra payments such as biweekly rather than monthly can be applied to principal, increasing equity more quickly.
+- If allowed, extra payments made biweekly rather than monthly can be applied to principal, increasing equity more quickly.

 - Required payments on an “interest-only” loan will not increase equity, although extra payments may be allowed to go to principal.

 Mortgage interest rate changes can affect the size of a mortgage that a buyer will qualify for.
 A buyer is pre-qualified for a loan that will come with a specific monthly payment.